Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-response-provide-examples" %} provide examples on how to access the raw and streamed response for a request, where exposed by the client library.
 We don't expect all methods to expose a streamed response.

-{% include requirement/MUST id="android-response-pagination" %} return an instance of the `PagedDataCollection`, `AsyncPagedDataCollection` or `PagedDataResponseCollection` classes for all paged operations.
+{% include requirement/MUST id="android-response-pagination" %} return an instance of the `PagedDataCollection` or `PagedDataResponseCollection` classes for all paged operations.
 For more information on what to return for `list` operations, refer to [Pagination](#pagination).

 For methods that combine multiple requests into a single call:

 {% include requirement/MUSTNOT id="android-response-return-headers" %} return headers and other per-request metadata unless it's obvious as to which specific HTTP request the methods return value corresponds to.

-{% include requirement/MUST id="android-response-failure-cases" %} provide enough information in failure cases for an application to take appropriate corrective action.
+{% include requirement/MUST id="android-response-failure-cases" %} provide enough information in failure cases for an application to take appropriate corrective action, including a message describing what went wrong and details on the corrective actions to take.

 {% include requirement/SHOULDNOT id="android-response-reserved-words" %} use reserved words (such as `class`) as a property name within the logical entity.
 Avoid reserved words in other supported languages.

 #### Service Method Parameters

+{% include requirement/MUST id="android-required-and-optional-method-parameters" %} accept all arguments required to or execute a method call as individual parameters to the method.
+An argument is considered required if the library author deems it to be essential to the developer experience of the client API, regardless of whether the argument is flagged as required in the service's API spec.

 ##### Option Parameters

 {% include requirement/MUSTNOT id="android-request-options" %} accept options used for customization of a service client method call as individual optional parameters.

-{% include requirement/MUST id="android-request-options-single" %} accept a single `Options` object as an optional parameter for all service client methods.
+{% include requirement/MUST id="android-request-options-single" %} accept a single `Options` object as an optional parameter for service client methods.

 {% include requirement/MUST id="android-request-options-object" %} provide an immutable object named with the suffix `Options` to allow for customization of each service client method call.
 This object must have a constructor that accepts all possible options for the method call as optional parameters.
 For example: